 Enter enable to change to the Privileged Exec mode.
-Enter the following command: Litter the following command. save [profile] Execute the command by pressing the <enter> key.</enter>
+Enter the following command: save [profile] Execute the command by pressing the <enter> key.</enter>

 Syntax of the "radius server auth add" command

 Use this command to add a RADIUS authentication server.